timescale/docs/tutorials/financial-ingest-real-time/financial-ingest-query.md

         GROUP BY bucket, symbol;
     ```

-    When you create the continuous aggregate, it refreshes by default.
+    When you create the $CAGG, it refreshes by default.

-1. Set a refresh policy to update the continuous aggregate every hour,
+1. Set a refresh policy to update the $CAGG every hour,
     if there is new data available in the hypertable for the last two hours:

     ```sql